AlphaSocket/dockerized-php-fpm-alpine/README.md

-# mage-php5.6-fpm-alpine
+# docker-magento-php-fpm-alpine
-php5.6-fpm service for magento based on alpine distro
+A php-fpm microservice built on alpine distro used for run magento based developement enviroment

+Branches / Version
+ - 5.6
+ - 7